archer884/DualPriorityQueue/readme.md

 I wanted to implement a `dequeue_by()` function which would accept some user-provided function and allow items to be dequeued in whatever arbitrary manner you might come up with, but that didn't happen.
 It's late and I'm sleepy.
 I guess I could just mark the existing `dequeue()` function as public, but that one has fairly limited functionality.

 This was actually a lot of fun to implement, and it was easier than I really expected it to be.
 I guess I'm getting used to Rust.
 And, of course, the guys working on it have been chipping away at the rough edges pretty diligently since I started working with it...
 If you browse through my code real quick, you can really see the effects of that: none of it looks ridiculously arcane and most of it no longer resembles line noise.

+Update: `dequeue_by()` has totally been implemented--specifically by exporting the existing `dequeue()` function and changing its name.

+Update: `DualPriorityQueueItem` no longer boxes its contents.
+If you want to store the data right there in the vector, that's perfectly fine with me.
+(Makes plenty of sense, actually.)
+I mostly just did it the other way to see if I could write it that way.
+Also added a test in here to make sure you can box your own items if you want.
+It's not like I didn't think it would work, but, still--nice to have the test.